Skip to content

 finalize

-Create multi-arch manifests and semantic version alias tags.
+Create multi-arch manifests and semantic version alias tags in the registry.

 ch finalize [image:tag patterns...]